Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 He thought back on his family with deep emotion and love.
 His conviction that he would have to disappear was, if possible, even firmer than his sister’s.

-The Metamorphosis, Part 3
+The Metamorphosis, Narrator, Part III

 This final paragraph of Kafka’s story reveals the human nature of Gregor.
 It also shows the depth of his suffering in isolation after turning into a vermin.
 He reconciles with his metamorphosis and agrees to disappear from this world.
 Eventually, he vanishes from his family’s troubled memories.